inquerex/inquerex.github.io/texts/userguide_v.Prototype_1.0.md

 ## Search PDFs
 ### How to Craft a Search Query

 A "search query" is a chunk of text that your computer uses to find things for you.
-People write search queries all the time when they browse the internet.
-They might go to a search engine website (e.g., Google, DuckDuckGo, etc.) and type some text inside a box there.
-Or they might type some text in the long, horizontal box at the top of a web browser.
-Either way, your computer uses the words you type, with the help of a search engine, to find webpages that contain some or all of those words.
+You probably write search queries all the time when you browse the internet.
+Maybe you go to a search engine website (e.g., Google, DuckDuckGo, etc.) and type some text inside a box there.
+Or you might type some text in the long, horizontal box at the top of your web browser.
+Either way, your computer uses the words you type, with the help of a search engine, to find webpages containing some or all of those words.

-Inquerex's "search PDFs" tool is like a search engine for finding particular pages inside pdfs stored on your computer.
-You'll start by selecting the pdf files in which you want to perform a search.
-And then you'll enter a search query.
-But, unlike when you use search queries on the internet, when you use a search query with Inquerex's "search PDFs" tool, you'll find only those pdf pages containing an **exact match** of the word or words you entered.
-With Google, say, you might enter a loose group of keywords to find webpages about a particular topic.
+Inquerex's "search PDFs" tool is like a search engine for finding particular pages inside pdfs on your computer.
+You'll start by selecting the pdf files you want to search.
+Then you'll enter a search query.
+Unlike search queries on the internet, however, Inquerex's search queries will find only those pdf pages containing an **exact match** of the word or phrase you entered.
+With Google, say, you might enter a group of keywords to find webpages about a particular topic.
 With Inquerex, however, you'll use the building blocks below to write a query that'll yield **only those pdf pages containing a match**, where a "match" is any word or phrase that satisfies every condition in your query.
-As you'll see, below, your query could include some complex conditions.
+As you'll see, your query can include some complex conditions.

 <br>